gravatar/hovercards/README.md

 #### `OnFetchProfilFailure: ( hash: string, error: Error ) => void`

 This callback function is triggered when the library fails to fetch a Gravatar profile.
 It takes the Gravatar hash and the error as parameters.
-Note that this function is executed only once per Gravatar hash due to the caching mechanism.
+Note this function is executed only once per Gravatar hash due to the caching mechanism.

 #### `OnHovercardShown: ( hash: string, hovercard: HTMLDivElement ) => void`